elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 ## Build the operation module

 Now assemble the nested modules into the generated operation.
-The nested modules define each parameter collection, and the operation module stores the results in module attributes:
+The nested modules expose each parameter collection, and the operation module uses those results when it builds static request metadata:

 ```elixir
 defmodule MyApi.Operation.GetItem do